Draper station (FrontRunner): History

 The Draper (or Draper/Bluffdale, as it was called in the initial planning stages) and Vineyard stations were originally not planned to be completed for the initial opening of FrontRunner South, but rather as infill stations to be built at a later date.
-However, plans changed and the Draper Station was eventually completed in time for the opening of FrontRunner South, while the Vineyard Station is still planned for the future.
+However, plans changed and the Draper Station was eventually completed in time for the opening of FrontRunner South, while the Vineyard Station opened in 2022.
 UTA originally hoped to have the Draper Station further south on the line, but of the four options considered, the current location was chosen as best overall.
 One of the reasons for this choice was that one of the more preferred locations (near Bangerter Highway [SR-154]) was also in the middle of a Native American archaeological site.
-While the station itself only occupies about 10 acres, the accompanying transit-oriented development called Vista Station (similar to Station Park, which is adjacent to the Farmington Station) will occupy about 175 acres.
-Development of Vista Station is expected to begin in 2014.
+While the station itself only occupies about 10 acres, the accompanying transit-oriented development called Vista Station (similar to Station Park, which is adjacent to the Farmington Station) occupies about 175 acres.
+Development of Vista Station was expected to begin in 2014, and several residential and commercial buildings have been completed.